 Who Is Building It?

-Our board's Racial Equity Committee, which is made up of trustees and staff liaisons, is leading us in reimagining a national vision for community arts education that is bold and deeply rooted in our values and accountability to the field.
+Our board's Racial Equity Committee, which is made up of trustees and staff liaisons, is working alongside staff in reimagining a national vision for community arts education that is bold and deeply rooted in our values and accountability to the field.

 We are also building upon the immense contributions of many people, including current and former BIPOC (Black, indigenous, and other people of color) staff, board members, and program partners, as well as white allies in the organization.